Anomalous bunching of nearly indistinguishable bosons: Physical implications of mathematical conjectures on matrix permanents

 Here, we used Eq.~\eqref{eq:bunching_probability} as well as the fact that if all photons are indistinguishable, then $S = \mathbb{E}$ (with $\mathbb{E}_{i,j} = 1$ for all $i,j$) and so $\perm{H \odot \mathbb{E}}= \perm{H}$.
-In this form, it is clear the relation with the following mathematical conjecture introduced in 1985 in an article by Bapat and Sunder \cite{bapat1985majorization}. \begin{conjecturem}[Bapat-Sunder 1985] Let $\mathbf{H_{n}}$ be the set of $n\times n$ positive semi-definite Hermitian matrices.
-If $A$, $B$ $\in \mathbf{H_{n}}$, then
+In this form, it is clear that Conjecture P\ref{conj:generalizedBunching} is linked with the following mathematical conjecture introduced in 1985 in an article by Bapat and Sunder \cite{bapat1985majorization}. \begin{conjecturem}[Bapat-Sunder 1985] Let $A$ and $B$ be $n\times n$ positive semidefinite Hermitian matrices, then

-\end{conjecturem} It was shown by Zhang \cite{zhang1989notes} that, without loss of generality, we can restrict ourselves to the case where $B$ is a Gram matrix in which case $B_{ii}=1$.
-Thus, Conjecture M\ref{conj:bapatSunder 1} is equivalent to Eq.~\eqref{eq:conjectureP1} and thus to Conjecture P\ref{conj:generalizedBunching} restricted to pure, separable, input photon states.
-In Ref.~\cite{bosonbunching} the authors used a counter-example to Conjecture M\ref{conj:bapatSunder 1} found by Drury \cite{drury2016} to find a family of interferometers and a polarisation state that contradicts the generalized bunching conjecture.
+\end{conjecturem} It was shown in Ref. \cite{zhang1989notes} that, without loss of generality, we can restrict ourselves to the case where $B$ is a Gram matrix, that is, a Hermitian positive semidefinite matrix such that $B_{ii}=1$, $\forall i$.
+Thus, Conjecture M\ref{conj:bapatSunder 1} is equivalent to Eq.~\eqref{eq:conjectureP1}, which is itself equivalent to Conjecture P\ref{conj:generalizedBunching} restricted to pure product input states.
+Furthermore, since the bunching probability is linear in the input density operator, the existence of a counterexample to Conjecture P\ref{conj:generalizedBunching} with a mixed separable input state necessarily implies the existence of a counterexample for pure product input state(s).
+Therefore, Conjecture P\ref{conj:generalizedBunching} is simply equivalent to Conjecture M\ref{conj:bapatSunder 1} (see Fig. \ref{fig:conj_implication}).